Phoenix Zoo: Arizona Trail

 The Arizona Trail is designed to emulate the wildlife and plant life of the state of Arizona.
 It features several plants native to the Sonoran Desert including the saguaro cactus, and animals such as the turtle, coyote, collared peccary (more commonly known as the javelina), cougar, golden eagle, bobcat, snowy egret, raven, horned lizard, rattlesnake, black-tailed prairie dog, ringtail, turkey vulture, California condor, thick billed parrot, Sonoran pronghorn, and the Mexican wolf.

-Big Cats of Arizona has opened in April 2025, this is a new home for jaguars and cougars.
+Big Cats of Arizona, a habitat for jaguars and cougars, opened in April 2025.